yarnovo/unreal-engine-knowledge-graph-mcp/README_EN.md

 ### search_concepts

-Fuzzy search for concept names.
+Fuzzy search for concept names with bilingual Chinese-English support.

 **Use Cases:**
 - 🔍 **Quick Concept Lookup**: "I remember there was a 'particle' related feature, what was it called?"